harryf/comedy/docs/_shows/20190827_Kontiki_27th_August_2019.md

 >
 > I repeat, F-U-C-K-S.
 >
-> When I'm in a room with English speakers,
+> When we're in a room with English speakers like this, a lot of you think my
 >
-> a lot of you think my name is Harry Fox.
+> name is Harry Fox.
 >
-> Don't say no.
+> What's he though?
 >
 > We're coming to that.
 >
-> Stay calm.
+> And, you know, it's hard with this name because, you know, when we have a
 >
-> And, you know, it's hard with this name,
+> family get-together,
 >
-> because, you know, when we have a family get-together,
->
 > we get really upset when you call us a group of fuckers.
 >
 > And I have two kids.
 >
-> And I had to call them Halbert and Walter.
+> And I have to call them Albert and Walter.
 >
-> And, you know, I don't know.
+> And, you know, but actually a real problem with this name is I get a lot of
 >
-> But actually, a real problem with this name is
+> stupid comments like this comment earlier.
 >
-> it's like a lot of stupid comments, like this comment earlier.
+> Like recently this American tourist came up to me and he's like,
 >
-> You know, like recently, this American tourist came up to me.
+> "Yo, what's up, man?
+Harry Fox.
+Harry Fox what, man?"
 >
-> He's like, yo, what's up, man?
+> I'm like, "What?"
 >
-> Harry Fuchs.
+> He's like, "Yeah, Harry Fox what, man?"
 >
-> Harry Fuchs what, man?
->
-> I'm like, what?
->
-> He's like, yeah, Harry Fuchs what, man?
->
 > So I thought, I'm smart.
+Smarter than him, at least.
 >
-> Smarter than him, at least.
+> Let me try him off with some adverbs, you know.
 >
-> Let me throw him off with some adverts, you know.
+> Harry Fox, uh, hopefully.
 >
-> Harry Fuchs.
+> Harry Fox, occasionally.
 >
-> Now, hopefully, Harry Fuchs occasionally.
+> Harry Fox, enthusiastically.
 >
-> Harry Fuchs enthusiastically.
->
 > And that was it for this man.
+He just melted down.
 >
-> He just melted down.
+> But no, actually the real problem with this name is it just sets a very high
 >
-> But no, actually, the real problem with this name
+> level of expectation.
 >
-> is it just sets a very high level of expectation.
+> And I've only really done about this much, but I feel like, well, it's more
 >
-> And I've only really done about this much for a film.
+> like that much.
 >
-> Well, I think, like, more like that much.
+> And actually if I can share something, you know, I'm in a bit of a tricky spot.
 >
-> And actually, if I can share something, you know,
+> Because, you know, for 20 years I was in a long-term relationship with one
 >
-> I'm in a bit of a tricky spot.
->
-> Because, you know, for 20 years,
->
-> I was in a long-term relationship with one woman or another.
+> woman or another.
 >
 > But since about a year...
 >